 Each main session will take place on Thursday, Friday and Saturday.
 Each main session will include interactive presentations by multiple people within a specific theme.
 It might be helpful to think of a TED Talk format, with opportunities to ask questions and explore the theme with others in attendance.
 Each session will include worship, music, and at least two people teaming up on the presentations.

 We read, “Come and let us go up to the mountain of the Lord” (Isaiah 2:3).
 Devotion to the Lord is a mainstay for the Church.
 We are called to love Him, and to love our neighbors.
 Worship is an expression of love to the Lord; it happens in a variety of ways the world over, and it fills a deep need that we all have of connecting with our Creator.
-Coming together in the sphere of the Lord can lead to inspiration from the Lord to love one another as He loves us.
-A church also bonds us together in the ways can support each other, helping us to walk the path to heaven with the clear sense that we are never alone.
-Bishop Buss will team up with exemplary caregivers in our church to focus on this vital theme of loving.
+Coming together in the sphere of the Lord can lead to community of care and support of one another.
+A church bonds us together, helping us to walk the path to heaven with the clear sense that we are never alone.
+Bishop Buss and Nina Dewees will team up with exemplary caregivers in our church to focus on this vital theme of loving.

-Isaiah continues, “He will teach us His ways…” A beautiful way of describing New Church education is “opening the eyes of children to the Lord and the things of spiritual reality.”
+Isaiah continues, “He will teach us His ways…” A beautiful way of describing New Church education is opening the eyes of children to the Lord and the things of spiritual reality.
 We know that it’s not just kids who need this, though.
 All of us have a life-long need to turn to the Lord’s Word for the wisdom that we cannot find anywhere else.
 We know we are blessed with the truths of the Lord’s Second Coming—an awesome and life-changing message from the Lord.
-Bishop Heinrichs will join New Church educators Head Mistress Jane Edmunds from Kainon School in Westville, South Africa and Rev. Brett Buick from the Kempton New Church School in Kempton, Pennsylvania to explore the many ways the church supports us in ongoing learning from childhood to old age in the light of the Lord’s Word.
+Bishop Heinrichs will join New Church educators Head Mistress Jane Edmunds from Kainon School in Westville, South Africa and Rev. Brett Buick from the Kempton New Church School in Kempton, Pennsylvania to explore the many ways the General Church supports us in ongoing learning from childhood to old age in the light of the Lord’s Word.